-- a) It should be noted that the lubricant specified is castor oil only. - b) No additives are allowed so only first pressing castor oil may be used. - c) Proprietary brands such as Castrol MTM which may contain additives may not be used. - d) This is essential to maintain standardisation of fuel supply throughout the world. - e) The fuel mix ratio should be measured by volume and mixed thoroughly. - f) The fuel mix should be tested for methanol/oil ratio by testing its specific gravity using a standard calibrated float. - g) The fuel mix must be verified by the FAI Jury.
+- a) It should be noted that the lubricant specified is castor oil only. - b) No additives are allowed so only first pressing castor oil may be used. - c) Proprietary brands such as Castrol M[TM] which may contain additives may not be used.
+This is essential to maintain standardisation of fuel supply throughout the world. - d) The fuel mix ratio should be measured by volume and mixed thoroughly. - e) The fuel mix should be tested for methanol/oil ratio by testing its specific gravity using a standard calibrated float. - f) The fuel mix must be verified by the FAI Jury.